Using Parishioner Art on Catholic Church Bulletin Covers

 LPi • August 25, 2022

 Sean Reilly is the Director of Communications at Our Lady of the Wayside Parish in Arlington Heights, Illinois and he’s discovered a fantastic way to connect his church’s ministries to their larger church community using original bulletin cover art each week.
+As one of the largest printers of Catholic church bulletins in the USA, we at LPi had to learn more!
 We sat down with him to talk about this yearlong project and how it has positively impacted his community.

 Q. Tell us a little about what inspired you to use parishioner art on the covers of your bulletins.